 Activities with Counting Bears

-Here are a selection of some of the best and easiest activities for Bear Counters.
+Here is a selection of some easy activities for Bear Counters.
 These would be most suitable for Preschool and Early Elementary levels (grades K-2).

 - Bears can be sorted by colour.
 This can be done even with young children that are still learning colour names.
 For these children, just provide a few colours at once and increase as time goes on.
 Children can separate the colours into individual piles or into plastic cups.
 Children could be involved in making their own sorting mats, colouring sheets of paper with each colour of bear.
 Older children can write the colour word onto pieces of paper and use them for sorting.